Free tool

 Responding to fake reviews as if they're real

-If a review is clearly fabricated (you have no record of the customer, the details don't match any real visit), state that professionally in your response.
+If a review is clearly fabricated, state that professionally in your response.
 Engaging with the substance of a fake review validates it.

 Skipping responses to positive reviews

 Positive reviews that mention specific staff, products, or experiences are the most valuable SEO and conversion content you have.
-Responding to them signals to future readers that you're paying attention — not just playing defence.
+Responding to them signals that you're paying attention.

 Frequently asked questions